 As in the case of the estimator defined in \eqref{penboot}, we estimate the distribution of $\hat{\bm{\theta}}$ based on the estimator $\bm{\theta}^{**}$.
 Given the similarities between estimators \eqref{penboot} and \eqref{penbootthr}, we derive below consistency and asymptotic normality results for \eqref{penboot} only.
-The performance of the bootstrap with this estimator is examined in the simulation studies below.
+The performance of the bootstrap with this estimator is examined in the online appendix.